gingeleski/cucumber-spring-security-tests/README.md

-# Cucumber (BDD) security tests on sample Spring app

-Sample Spring Boot API, Gradle bindings, and BDD-style security tests.
+# BDD security testing example for Java

+Cucumber/BDD security tests example for Java (Spring Boot API).

+This type of work has also been called "security-as-code".

 ## Quickstart